The eligibility to invest in Indian stock markets is very easy to meet.

 Investors with any amount of money can start investing in Indian stock markets.

-Basically, the Indian stock market is represented by 2 stock exchanges, that facilitate the buying and selling of a company stock via your stockbroker.
+The Indian stock market is represented by 2 stock exchanges, that facilitate the buying and selling of a company’s stock via your stockbroker.
 These are:

 The company stocks that are traded on these exchanges range from as low as ₹0.5 to as high as ₹70,000.

 Also, note that the broker involved in carrying out the transaction will charge you brokerage charges.
 They will also charge certain taxes mandated by the Government of India.